ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

 RTMP Streaming
 ==============

 RTMP (Real Time Messaging Protocol) is a system for delivering on-demand and live media to Adobe Flash applications (like the JW Player).
-RTMP supports video in both FLV and H.264 (MP4/MOV/F4V) :ref:`format <mediaformats>` and audio in both MP3 and AAC (M4A) format.
+RTMP supports video in FLV and H.264 (MP4/MOV/F4V) :ref:`formats <mediaformats>` and audio in  MP3 and AAC (M4A) :ref:`formats  <mediaformats>`.
 RTMP offers several advantages over regular HTTP video downloads:

 * RTMP can do live streaming - people can watch your video while it is being recorded.
 * With RTMP, viewers can seek to not-yet-downloaded parts of a video.
 This is especially useful for longer-form content (> 10 minutes).